zdvsty/dizhou-flow.github.io/_pages/research.md

 Moreover, we further verified the capacity of the new method by computing some non-radially symmetric solutions which are not characterized by any existing theories.
 In particular, we found the following fingering-like patterns.

 ![alt text](https://github.com/xinyue-zhao/xinyue-zhao.github.io/blob/master/assets/research/HeleShaw2.png?raw=true)

+In another projection (publication [6]), we proposed two neural-network-based numerical schemes to solve the elliptic obstacle problems.
+In the first method, energy informed neural networks (EINNs), the cost function comes naturally from the energy minimization of the problem.
+As for the second method, Penalized EINNs, we took the variation form of a penalized system as the cost function.
+We rigorously proved the convergence of the two schemes and derive the convergence rates with the number of neurons N .
+In the simulations, we used two example problems (both 1-D and 2-D) to verify the convergence rate of the methods and the quality of the results.